MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/print.md

   // Use DeviceInformation.FindAllAsync to get the list of local printers with AQS as:
   // System.Devices.HardwareIds:~~"PRINTENUM\LocalPrintQueue"
   // Display the list of printers to the user, and get the desired printer to use.
-  // Returns the name of the user's selected printer.
+  // Return the name of the user's selected printer.
 }

 // Gets print settings for the selected printer.